 - Rubber landing feet;

 - The transmitter uses 4pcs of AA batteries;

 - No low battery warning;

 - Only 4 minutes of flight time;

 - Is more expensive than the CX-10 ($24);

-Both small quadcopters are perfect for indoor flights and there are no much differences between these models.
+Both small quadcopters are perfect for indoor flights and there are no many differences between these models.

-In conclusion if you do not want to spend to much for a small quadcopter you can go on the Cheerson CX-10 but for the extra $5 you will can get a decent sized remote controller together with the Syma X12 Nano quad.
+In conclusion, if you do not want to spend too much for a small quadcopter you can go on the Cheerson CX-10 but for the extra $5 you will get a decent-sized remote controller together with the Syma X12 Nano quad.

 Don’t forget, these tiny quadcopters can be very entertaining for kids but also for adults.